Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Numerical Experiments

 In this section, we describe our numerical experiments with systems of a test particle and two outer planets, with the primary goal of characterizing the relationship between the time-scale of secular chaos and the system's dynamical architecture.
 It is also of interest to know the fraction of simulated test particles that experience chaotic diffusion, since this quantity informs the translation of theoretical results to observations.

 The behaviour of a chaotic dynamical system is sensitive to its initial conditions and a set of characteristic quantities.
-We set out to characterize the dependence of the chaotic-diffusion time-scale $t_{\rm diff}$ on three main quantities: \begin{itemize} \item The planets' masses $m_{1}$ and $m_{2}$, with the ratio $m_{2}/m_{1}$ fixed. \item The ratio $a_{p}/a_{1}$ of the particle's and planets' orbits, with $a_{1}$ and $a_{2}$ fixed. \item The initial eccentricity $e_{1}$ of the inner perturber, with all other perturber initial conditions ($e_{2}$ and all angles $I_{j}$, $\varpi_{j}$, $\Omega_{j}$) fixed. \end{itemize} This approach is motivated by Eq.\ (\ref{eq:tdiff}), which predicts the scaling of the chaotic diffusion rate with various quantities based on the linear secular theory.
+We set out to characterize the dependence of the chaotic-diffusion time-scale $t_{\rm diff}$ on three main quantities: \begin{itemize} \item The planets' masses $m_{1}$ and $m_{2}$, with the ratio $m_{2}/m_{1}$ fixed. \item The initial eccentricity $e_{1}$ of the inner perturber, with all other perturber initial conditions ($e_{2}$ and all angles $I_{j}$, $\varpi_{j}$, $\Omega_{j}$) fixed. \item The ratio of the particle's and inner planet's semi-major axes $a_{\rm p}/a_{1}$, with $a_{1}$ and $a_{2}$ fixed. \end{itemize} This approach is motivated by Eq.\ (\ref{eq:tdiff}), which predicts the scaling of the chaotic diffusion rate with various quantities based on the linear secular theory.
 Each quantity acts as a control parameter for the particle's secular evolution in a different way.
 Re-scaling the outer planets' masses changes only the period of secular forcing, which sets the overall time-scale of chaotic diffusion.
 Adjusting the spacing between the test particle and the planets affects its forced eccentricity and inclination.
-Finally, changing an outer planet's initial eccentricity changes the secular mode amplitudes, which likewise affects the particle's forced elements.
+Finally, changing a planet's initial eccentricity changes the secular mode amplitudes $c_{\rm I,II}$, which likewise affects the particle's forced eccentricity.
+Based on Fig.\ \ref{fig:secular_freqs}, adjusting the amplitude of eccentricity mode I has the most significant effect on the chaotic evolution of a test particle; this is why we vary the initial value of $e_{1}$, which is approximately proportional to $|c_{\rm I}|$ \citep[e.g.,][]{PL2019}.
+The initial values of $e_{2}$, $\varpi_{1}$, and $\varpi_{2}$ also affect $c_{\rm I}$ but are of secondary importance.
+Because chaos is driven by the non-linear coupling of eccentricity mode I with inclination mode 0, adjusting the planets' mutual inclination would have a similar effect as adjusting $e_{1}$.

 Before describing our experiments, we must choose a suitable definition for the diffusion time-scale $t_{\rm diff}$.
 The theory of chaotic dynamical systems states that nearby trajectories in phase space diverge exponentially on the system's Lyapunov time-scale, which can be calculated from numerical simulations.
 Therefore, from a purely theoretical standpoint the Lyapunov time is the most rigorous choice for $t_{\rm diff}$.
 In our case, however, we are interested in the time-scale on which diffusion leads to tidal disruption on a highly eccentric orbit.
 Therefore, to estimate $t_{\rm diff}$, we record the time $t_{\rm dis}$ in each simulation at which the test particle's eccentricity reaches the threshold value for tidal disruption (Eq.\ \ref{eq:edis_def}).
 The value of $t_{\rm dis}$ can vary by orders of magnitude due to small changes in the initial conditions.
 We therefore should think of our numerical experiments as sampling the underlying distribution of a random variable $t_{\rm dis}$; the properties of this distribution presumably depend on the planetary system's configuration and the distribution of initial conditions.
 We will estimate $t_{\rm diff}$ as the median value of $t_{\rm dis}$ from numerical integrations.